carvel-dev/carvel/GOVERNANCE.md

 ---
 # Code Repositories
 The following code repositories are governed by the Carvel community and maintained under the `vmware-tanzu\carvel` organization.
+We'll do our best to maintain this list of repositories but generally any repository under the [vmware-tanzu](https://github.com/vmware-tanzu/) organization with the word "carvel" in its name or is tagged with "carvel" should be included in this governance structure.

 * [Carvel](https://github.com/vmware-tanzu/carvel): Main Carvel Repo
 * [Carvel-ytt](https://github.com/vmware-tanzu/carvel-ytt): Template and overlay Kubernetes configuration via YAML structures, not text documents